cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

         setActiveSegmentation,
         _default_3 as default
     }
 }

+// Warning: (ae-missing-release-tag) "ActorEntry" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ActorEntry = {
+    uid: string
+    volumeActor: VolumeActor
+    slabThickness?: number
+}

 // Warning: (ae-missing-release-tag) "addAnnotation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)